Yoga for Kids Health in Physical, Mental, Social, Emotional and Spiritual Fields

 Yoga for Personality Development

-Every individual has in-depth potential to explore his/her inner persona but some mental domains like fears, phobia, conflicts, excessive egotism, etc. keep this characteristic feature hidden.
-Yogic philosophy and approach have the ability to attain higher levels of consciousness and maybe an effective modality for personality development.
-The efficacy of yoga towards this has also proved.
+Every individual has in-depth potential to explore their inner persona, but some mental domains like fears, phobia, conflicts, excessive egotism, etc., keep this characteristic feature hidden.
+Yogic philosophy and approach can attain higher levels of consciousness and be an effective modality for personality development.
+The efficacy of yoga towards this has also been proven.

-The different components of Yoga help differently in the overall growth and personality development of a person.
+The different components of Yoga help differently in a person’s overall growth and personality development.
 Yogasanas help to bring flexibility, relaxation, toning, and balance.
-Pranayama restores harmony and Dhyana facilitates channelization of thoughts.
-Bhakti yoga facilitates mental and emotional development.
-Yoga and its various aspects enable intellect, intuition, wisdom, higher knowledge, and other multiple positive effects on personality.
+Pranayama restores harmony, and Dhyana facilitates the channelisation of thoughts.
+Bhakti yoga promotes mental and emotional development.
+Yoga and its various aspects enable intellect, intuition, wisdom, higher knowledge, and other positive effects on personality.

 Yoga for physical development

 Physical development means the growth of the body with abnormalities and ailments.
-External factors like diet, exercise, and environment also play an important role in physical growth.
+External factors like diet, exercise, and environment also play an essential role in physical growth.

-Yoga can play an important role in the wellness of the body.
-By contending stress, the yogic practices vitalize the organs and stimulate body energy.
-A balanced body and mind can be achieved by practicing asanas.
+Yoga can play an essential role in the wellness of the body.
+By contending stress, the yogic practices vitalise the organs and stimulate body energy.
+A balanced body and mind can be achieved by practising asanas.

-As far as physical development is concerned, one has to be fit and healthy by practicing different types of Kriyas, Asanas, Pranayamas, etc. Some of the important Yoga that is beneficial for physical development is Tadasana, Trikonasana, Setubandha asana, Dhanurasana, Bhujangasana, Padmasana, Vajrasana, Naukasana, Shalabhasana, Kapalbhati and Pranayamas.
+Regarding physical development, one has to be fit and healthy by practising different types of Kriyas, Asanas, Pranayamas, etc. Some of the critical Yoga that is beneficial for physical development are Tadasana, Trikonasana, Setubandha asana, Dhanurasana, Bhujangasana, Padmasana, Vajrasana, Naukasana, Shalabhasana, Kapalbhati and Pranayamas.

 Yoga for intellectual development

-Yogic Practices like Surya Namaskar, Tratak, and Pranayama enable the pineal gland for the smooth functioning of learning, retaining information, and memory.
-Practicing these pose help to improve memory and other cognitive aspects significantly.
+Yogic Practices like Surya Namaskar, Tratak, and Pranayama enable the pineal gland to smooth learning and retain information and memory.
+Practising these poses helps to improve memory and other cognitive aspects significantly.
 Sukshma Vyayamas like Buddhi Tatha Dhristi-Shakti-Vikasaka (Developing the Mind and Will Power), Smarana Shakti Vikasaka, and Medha-Shakti- Vikasaka (Developing the Intellect) are also beneficial for the mental development of the body.

 Yoga for emotional development

 Man is an emotional entity.
-Emotion, being an integral part of the individual is an essential requirement for a balanced personality.
-The control and management of emotion are important indicators of emotional development and a balanced personality.
-The development of positive emotions and diversion of negative emotions can bring desirable growth in the personality.
+Emotion, an integral part of the individual, is essential for a balanced personality.
+The control and management of emotions are important indicators of emotional development and a flat character.
+Positive emotions and the diversion of negative emotions can bring desirable growth in the personality.

-Stretching exercise (Tadasana, Parsavkonasana, Warrior pose, Stick asana), relaxation techniques, and pranayamas have been found to bring significant positive changes in the emotional states of anxiety, stress, depression, guilt, and arousal.
+Stretching exercises (Tadasana, Parsavkonasana, Warrior pose, Stick asana), relaxation techniques, and pranayamas have significantly favourable changes in the emotional states of anxiety, stress, depression, guilt, and arousal.

-Social development means the growth and development of attitudes and behaviors.
-Behavioral socialization is also a part of it.
-Yogic practices like Yama, Niyama, Dhyana, etc. are important parts of social development.
-Even in developed countries like the USA, it has been observed that the crime graph reduced after practicing the above yoga.
+Social development means the growth and development of attitudes and behaviours.
+Behavioural socialisation is also a part of it.
+Yogic practices like Yama, Niyama, Dhyana, etc., are essential to social development.
+Even in developed countries like the USA, it has been observed that the crime graph reduced after practising the above yoga.

 Yama: The practice of Yama leads to an increase in concentration, mental purity, and steadiness.
 The following are the Yamas: Ahimsa (not to harm others), Satya ( to be truthful), Asteya (not to steal), Brahmacharya(celibacy), Aparigraha (not to possess beyond actual needs)